 Listen and show you listen

 One of the most important things during conversation is knowing when not to talk.
 When she’s in a groove, listen, and demonstrate you are listening by asking relevant questions.
 Most women will talk about things they want to talk about, and will enjoy talking about it.
-Keeping them talking about a subject their passionate about will make them enjoy talking to you more.
+Keeping them talking about a subject they’re passionate about will make them enjoy talking to you more.
 The best way to do that is to simply listen.

 Avoid overly sexual innuendo